LF-Engineering/perceval-scripts/README.md

 There is no Rocket.Chat support in Perceval, if we need this, we have to implement this and upstream, see [here](https://github.com/chaoss/grimoirelab-perceval/issues/543).

+# Pipermail

+Run `./pipermail.sh` script, please note that this script is only an example with a single source.
+The final approach must have all pipermail sources from LF Jira/Confluence.

 # Other

 Other historical scripts are in `perceval` and `elk` folders, more perceval documentation is [here](https://buildmedia.readthedocs.org/media/pdf/perceval/latest/perceval.pdf).